Glendale Library, Arts & Culture: Brand Library & Art Center

+ReflectSpace

+ReflectSpace is an educational exhibition space that has explored the Armenian Genocide, presenting personal as well as reflective narratives, along with topics such as Asian Comfort women, slavery, the Holocaust, Native American genocide in the United States, LGBTQ issues, Internment of Japanese Americans, immigration, and the Incarceration in the United States.
+With a focus on Glendale and an international perspective, it delves into contemporary issues like displacement, borders, and societal violence, as well as other significant human rights issues.

+ReflectSpace is a member of the International Coalition of Sites of Conscience, a global network of historic sites, museums, and memory initiatives that connect past struggles to today’s movements for human rights.

 Computer Services

 Glendale Public Library offers many services to its patrons, both at the Central location as well as its branches.
 GPL Central provides free wireless broadband internet access throughout the system.
 GPL currently provides wired internet access through their 32 public computers at Central and many at each branch location.
 GPL offers classes on various software such as Microsoft Word, Excel, and PowerPoint, in addition to their extremely popular "Computer Club for Beginners".
 The "Computer Club" class helps students of all ages learn the basics of operating a computer, searching the Internet, and using email.
 GPL also offers computer classes in Spanish and Armenian.

 Adult Reading Program

 The Glendale Public Library Adult Reading Program offers a unique approach to learning literacy skills.
 The program combines basic instruction with the adult students' goals, making it possible for adults who struggle with reading to learn and use the tools necessary for life, family, job and pride.
 Both those new to reading and those new to the English language can benefit from the Adult Reading Program.